learn-co-curriculum/phase-0-wsl2-env-nodejs/README.md

 ### Check Your Work

-<iframe width="560" height="315" src="https://www.youtube.com/embed/bOajXY2CMq4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/qPi6-Bja9a8" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-If you see a message starting with "-> v14.13.0" (or any higher number, like "-> v14.13.10" or "-> v15.0.0"), continue to the next lesson, **Installing Ruby on WSL2**.
+If you see a message starting with "-> v16.0.0" (or any higher number, like "-> 16.11.1"), continue to the next lesson, **Installing Ruby on WSL2**.